avaframe/AvaFrame/docs/operational.rst

       python3 -m pip install --user -r requirements.txt

 #.
-Compile the com1DFA cython executable. *If this fails with an error, see the
+Compile the com1DFA cython executable. **If this fails with an error, see the
-   additional info at the end of this section*.
+   additional info at** :ref:`operational:Troubleshooting cython compilation`.

     .. code-block::